Flexible, well connected, bright. Good floor plans.

 How rooms are used depends on the structure of the floor plan

 Floor plans give insight into how a property can be used.
 There are two basic types of floor plan: The "determining floor plan" already specifies the function of the rooms with its structure.
-The size of the rooms as well as their arrangement and relationship to one another only allow for one type of use.
+The size of the rooms, as well as their arrangement and relationship to one another, only allow for one type of use.
 With the "open floor plan," on the other hand, the rooms are designed in such a way that the function can be individually chosen.
-Often all the rooms are the same size.
+All rooms are often the same size.

 Another distinguishing feature is the connectivity: Either the floor plan separates the rooms from one another or it connects them.
 If the floor plan is arranged as a kind of circuit, this results in a good property infrastructure.
 Rooms that are used often are directly linked and short routes enable optimum use of the area.
 However, if all rooms lead out from a central room such as the foyer, this creates longer routes.
 This is because distances always have to be covered through an intersection.